rmauger/mORS/README.md

 ## Updates:
   ### Version 1.4.18 - 2/17/2022
+   * Bugfix #48 rsecs beginning of chapter interfering with TOC

   ### Version 1.4.17 - 1/31/2022
    * Various debugging & starting to create an error checking list for possible publication